 Amazing Spider-Man #546 starts with a blank slate for Peter Parker.
 He’s a single, hanging out with Harry Osborn, and looking for a new job while on a 100-day streak of avoiding putting on his spandex (since no Spider-Man means no profitable photos for the Daily Bugle).
 The no-Spidey streak quickly comes to an end due to a trio of circumstances in the first issue, including Peter Parker giving J. Jonah Jameson a heart attack by finally talking back!

 The snappy stories were accompanied by some stellar artwork – perhaps the best run of artists Spider-Man had seen since the early 90s.
-While they’ve never skimped on assigning strong artists to Spidey, in this proposed omnibus alone Marvel cycled through over a dozen of their A-list assignments from the period.
+While Marvel has never skimped on assigning strong artists to Spidey, in this proposed omnibus alone Marvel cycled through over a dozen of their A-list pencilers from the period.

-Spider-Man’s disappearance return sets up a string of events that bring in villains including Mr. Negative, Hammerhead and Norman Osborn’s Thunderbolts, plus new characters Menace, Screwball, the mutated Freak, and a new generation of Kraven – not to mention the NYC mob.
-It also finds his daytime career undergoing a transformation away from just being the guy who takes photos of Spider-Man – which results in him crossing paths with the starlet Mary Jane Watson(!).
+Spider-Man’s disappearance and sudden return sets up a string of events that bring in villains including Mr. Negative, Hammerhead, and Norman Osborn’s Thunderbolts.
+Plus, there are new characters Menace, Screwball, the mutated Freak, and a new generation of Kraven – not to mention the NYC mob.
+The run also finds Park’s daytime career undergoing a transformation away from just being the guy who takes photos of Spider-Man – which results in him crossing paths with the starlet Mary Jane Watson(!).

-While fans were slow to warm to this period back in 2008 due to the sour taste of “One More Day” still in their mouths, reading it almost a decade later the revitalization of Spider-Man storytelling eclipses a single arc that’s better left forgotten.
+Fans were slow to warm to this period back in 2008 due to the sour taste of “One More Day” still lingering in their mouths.
+Reading it almost a decade later, the revitalization of Spider-Man storytelling eclipses a single preceding arc that’s better left forgotten.

 Will we see this omnibus in 2018?
-No. If Marvel’s going to start to omnibus any recent Spider-Man, it’s going to be from within Dan Slott’s era as the exclusive author.
+No. If Marvel is going to start to omnibus any recent Spider-Man, it’s going to be from within Dan Slott’s era as the exclusive author.

 Would I recommend buying it?
-Probably not.
-I enjoy this period of Spider-Man, but I don’t think the initial run of stories in this period are especially memorable.
+Probably not, unless you’re just in the omnibus game for the artwork.
+I enjoy this period of Spider-Man, but I don’t think the initial run of stories in this era are especially memorable.

 Brand New Day Mapping